Maa (2022 film)

 Maa is a 2022 Indian Punjabi language film directed by Baljit Singh Deo and produced by Ravneet kaur Grewal and Gippy Grewal.
 The film stars Divya Dutta, Gippy Grewal, Babbal Rai, Raghveer Boli, Rana Ranbir and Gurpreet Ghuggi.
 The film was released on 6 May 2022.

 Synopsis

-A lady who has been through many ups and downs throughout her life but she is fearless protector who wishes to provide the best life for her child.
+The film recounts the story of a lady who has been through many ups and downs throughout her life but she is a fearless protector who wishes to provide the best life for her child.